French Doors vs Bifold Doors: Picking the Perfect Style for your Home

 But what styles should you consider and which should you avoid?
 As with most renovation work, personal preference will be a significant factor.
 If you’re unsure where to start, why not read our complete guide to patio doors

-In this guide, we’re going to break down the two most popular styles: French patio doors and bifold patio doors.
+In this guide, we’re going to break down the two most popular styles: French doors and bifold patio doors.
 Helping you understand the pros and cons of each and pick the right doors for your space.

 What is the difference between french doors and bifold doors?